NadimMussaDaud/MistralAIExamsGenerationApp/README.md

 # MistralAIExamsGenerationApp
 Instead of creating questions by yourself for an Exam let the App do this for you!

+To Use the App go to the frontend link down the page after running docker.

+You can chat with the Bot on your Documents(Slides and Exams) and also generate how many new Exams you want so you can study better!

+## Features:
+ - File uplaoding
+ - Document AI Chat
+ - Exame Generation
+ - Slides/Notes + Exams separation for better perfomance and accuracy

 ## App workflow